 From sundrenched beaches and quaint countrysides to bustling metropolitan backdrops, Hampton Roads offers something for everyone.
 With a combined total population exceeding 1.6 million, the region is a vibrant, growing area for people to live, work and play.
 Residents of nine cities - each with distinct charm and amenities - call Hampton Roads home.

-Home to EVMS' main campus, Norfolk is the second-largest city in Virginia and is considered to be region's cultural, historical, educational, financial, and medical centerpiece.
+Home to EVMS' main campus, Norfolk is the second-largest city in Virginia and is considered the region's cultural, historical, educational, financial and medical centerpiece.

 A cosmopolitan resort city positioned at the confluence of the Atlantic Ocean and the Chesapeake Bay, Virginia Beach offers the best of coastal living to tourists and residents alike.

 Though best known as an world-class tourist destination, Williamsburg and neighboring Yorktown and Jamestown offer up plenty of reasons for potential residents to call the Historic Triangle home.